Adeline Yen Mah

-Adeline Yen Mah (馬嚴君玲 (马严君玲, Mǎ Yán Jūnlíng)) (馬嚴君玲) is a Chinese-American author and physician.
+Adeline Yen Mah (馬嚴君玲 (马严君玲, Mǎ Yán Jūnlíng)) (馬嚴君玲) (legal birthday 30 November 1937) is a Chinese-American author and physician.
 She grew up in Tianjin, Shanghai and Hong Kong, and is known for her autobiography Falling Leaves.
-She is married to Professor Robert A. Mah with whom she has a daughter, and a son from a previous marriage.

 Life

 Yen Mah had an older sister called Lydia (Jun-pei) and three older brothers, Gregory (Zi-jie), Edgar (Zi-lin), and James (Zi-jun).
-She has stated in Falling Leaves that she did not use the real names of her siblings and their spouses to protect their identities but she did, however, use the real names of her father, stepmother, aunt and husband, while referring to her paternal grandparents only by the Chinese terms 'Ye Ye' and 'Nai Nai'.
+She has stated in Falling Leaves that she did not use the real names of her siblings and their spouses to protect their identities but she did use the real names of her father, stepmother, aunt and husband, while referring to her paternal grandparents only by the Chinese terms 'Ye Ye' and 'Nai Nai'.

-Yen Mah also writes of her grandfather's younger sister (Yan Shuzhen), whom she calls 'Grand Aunt'.
-She cites Yan Shuzhen as founder and president of the Shanghai Women's Commercial and Savings Bank.
-Shuzhen's colleagues would often call her 'Gong Gong', meaning Grand Uncle.
+Yen Mah also writes of her grandfather's younger sister (Yan Shuhe), whom she calls 'Grand Aunt'.
+She cites Yan Shuhe as founder and president of the Shanghai Women's Commercial and Savings Bank.
+Shuhe's colleagues would often call her 'Gong Gong', meaning Grand Uncle.

-Yen Mah's Early life
+Early life

 The story of Yen Mah's life from 1937 to 1952 is recorded in her autobiography, Chinese Cinderella.

 Adeline Yen Mah was born in Tianjin, Republic of China on 30 November 1937 to 30-year-old Joseph Yen (Yen Tsi-Rung), a businessman, and Ren Yong-ping, an accountant.

 Yen Mah's legal birthday is 30 November, as her father did not record her date of birth and instead he gave her his own (a common practice prior to the establishment of the People's Republic of China in 1949).
 Two weeks after Yen Mah's birth, her mother died of puerperal fever and according to traditional Chinese beliefs, Yen Mah was called 'bad luck' by the rest of her family and because of this, was treated harshly throughout her childhood.

-When Yen Mah was one year old in 1938, Joseph Yen married a half-French, half-Chinese (Eurasian) 17-year-old girl named Jeanne Virginie Prosperi.
+When Yen Mah was one year old in 1938, Joseph Yen married a half-French, half-Chinese (Eurasian) 17-year-old girl named Jeanne Virginie Prosperi (1920-1990).
 The children referred to her as Niang (娘 niáng, another Chinese term for mother), and she is called so throughout Chinese Cinderella.
 They had two children, Franklin and Susan (Jun-qing).

 Yen Mah started attending kindergarten in 1941, aged 4.
 In her first week, she received a medal for topping her class.

 In 1942, Yen Mah's father (Joseph) and stepmother (Jeanne) moved from Tianjin to Shanghai to a house along Avenue Joffre.

-On 2 July 1943, Yen Mah's grandmother, Nai Nai, died of a stroke.
+On 2 July 1943, Yen Mah's grandmother, died of a stroke.